anabelbue/predicting_selfcontrol/README.md

 ### Step 3: Run the full pipeline

 1. Make sure Docker is running in the background
-2. Open the R project by double-clicking the predicting_selfcontrol.Rproj file (or open RStudio and load the .Rproj manually)
+2. Open the R project by double-clicking the selfcontrol_project.Rproj file (or open RStudio and load the .Rproj manually)
 3. In the RStudio Terminal tab, type:

 ```